5afe/safe/specs/replace_browser_extension/01_main.rst

 9. Select "Cancel" action.
 The "Review" screen hides.
    The "Menu" screen is shown.

-4.10.
 Backend Service Errors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Inherits from the `4.1.
-Happy Case`_
+Inherits from the `Happy Case`_

 Possible errors may appear in various requests, by service: